 - Price: $45

 If old planes are your thing, there are few better options than the PMDG Douglas DC-6.
-This four-engine piston powered airliner hasn’t flown since 1946, but you can fly it yourself now.
+This four-engine piston powered airliner hasn’t been built since 1958, but some of the original 700 still fly today.
 With a capacity of 68 passengers, a cruise speed of 270 knots, and a range of almost 4,000 nautical miles, this is a steam gage fan’s best friend in an airliner form.

 - Download: PMDG Website.